 Please note that once deleted, all fields will be locked, while admin and viewer users will be removed from the calendar.

-While the Microsoft Bookings Web app will be accessible, its functionality for creating and editing Booking calendars and Booking pages will not be available.
+While the Microsoft Bookings Web app will be accessible, its functionality for creating and editing Bookings calendars and Bookings pages will not be available.

-The only function available through the Bookings Web app will be the downloading of a report with the activity of a specific Booking calendar in the last 30 days.
+The only function available through the Bookings web app will be the downloading of a report with the activity of a specific Bookings calendar in the last 30 days.
 To download this report, you will need to follow the steps below:

 ii.
 Once you are within the Bookings page, on the left-hand side, select the calendar you wish to get the report on